pvxe/dotfiles/README.md

 **Recoloring** is active to render PDF's following the colorscheme set.

+## Pureline
+Pureline is a pure bash script status line for Bash shell.
+See [pureline](https://github.com/chris-marsh/pureline)

+**NOTE: There is no specific path to store the configuration.
+It is always needed to call pureline with the path to the config file.
+See Pureline README.**

 ## Font
 **NOTE: THIS IS A SLIGHTLY CUSTOM IOSEVKA COMPILATION**